pkp/texture/README.md

- Texture Plugin creates a  Backend URL endpoint for the Editor client to send `GET` Requests.
+ Texture Plugin creates a  Backend URL endpoint for the Editor client to send `GET`, `PUT`, `DELETE` Requests.